“Are you kidding me!?”

 Kaede could feel the jerk of tears in her eyes.
 She was trapped inside a room which looked and felt exactly like home, yet wasn’t.
 It was as though someone was purposefully toying with her thoughts, her emotions, her homesick nostalgia.

 “<Kaede?
-You are awake?>” A voice she had grown all too familiar with over the past two months spoke.
+You are awake?>” A voice she had grown all too familiar with over the past few months spoke.

 “<Pascal!?
 Where are you!?
 Where am I!?
 What did you do to me!?>”